-The other view is that they got away with it.
+The other view is that more men from Glenalmond joined the Jacobites but they got away with it.

 Rev David Forrester in Logiealmond, The Place and the People, notes that Crichton of Ruthven (in Angus) brought out 50 Logiealmond men and that Jacobite leader Lord George Murray sent orders “to raise all the able-bodied men of Glenalmond” (p131).
 Also the same source notes the Jacobite Laird of Gask paying